Healsens

 Despite the many benefits and a wealth of information, screening for IMT has not yet been added to the CVD prevention guidelines.
 In early 2007, Circulation magazine published a report9 with the conclusion that IMT of the carotid arteries is a serious factor in the development of stroke and heart attack.
 Nevertheless, a few months later, the American Preventive Task Force recommended asymptomatic people not to undergo an IMT test regularly.

-Therefore, the traditional approach involves identifying people at risk of CVD.
-In this case, if you fall into a risk group (it also matters how great this risk is), then you are recommended to take this test.
+A common strategy is to encourage people interested in their cardiovascular wellbeing to discuss various assessment options, including CIMT, with a care provider before deciding what makes sense for them.
 And vice versa, respectively.
 Moreover, the problem is that there is no uniform risk assessment system.
 Therefore, different organizations offer their own options.
 We’ve already reviewed different Cardiovascular Risk Assessment approaches but let’s take a look at some of them once more.

 How to calculate cardiovascular risk?

 As we mentioned above, there is currently no unified risk assessment system.
-At the same time, there are various risk calculators such as Framingham scores, Reynolds risk scores, ASCVD, SCORE, etc. So, the European guidelines on cardiovascular disease prevention suggest taking this test to people with moderate cardiovascular risk.
+At the same time, there are various risk calculators such as Framingham scores, Reynolds risk scores, ASCVD, SCORE, etc. European preventive guidelines note that professionals may consider the CIMT measurement when reviewing cardiovascular health with people who have some risk factors.
 Most asymptomatic middle-aged adults fall into this category.
-You can calculate this risk using the Healsens application, or on your own.
+You can explore general heart-health risk questionnaires in the Healsens app for educational purposes.

 At the same time, the NCEP recommends estimating the risk using the Framingham risk score.
 You can calculate it as well.
 On the other hand, the American Society of Echocardiography recommended adding the following extra criteria10: